Top US regulators say crypto poses financial stability risks

-WASHINGTON (AP) — Top regulators on Monday recommended a series of new safeguards to ensure that a growing and unregulated cryptocurrency market doesn’t imperil U.S. financial stability.
+WASHINGTON (AP) — Top regulators Monday recommended a series of new safeguards to ensure that a growing and unregulated cryptocurrency market doesn’t imperil U.S. financial stability.

-Among seven major recommendations, regulators called on Congress to pass legislation that would address the systemic risks caused by the growth of stablecoins, which are a form of cryptocurrency pegged to the price of another financial asset, like the U.S. dollar or gold.
+Among seven major recommendations, regulators called on Congress to pass legislation that would address the systemic risks caused by the growth of stablecoins, which are a form of cryptocurrency pegged to the price of another financial asset such as the U.S. dollar or gold.

-Recent volatility in the cryptocurrency market, especially in stablecoins, has made regulators particularly wary about the need for regulation as usage of the digital asset continues to grow.
+Recent volatility in the cryptocurrency market, especially in stablecoins, has made regulators particularly wary about the need for regulation as use of the digital asset continues to grow.

 Members of the Financial Stability Oversight Council met Monday to approve the recommendations of a 125-page report created in response to President Joe Biden’s March executive order on digital assets.
-The report also calls for giving agencies greater regulatory power over cryptocurrencies and digital assets.
+The report also calls for giving agencies increased regulatory power over cryptocurrencies and digital assets.

 The oversight council is an interagency group headed by Treasury Secretary Janet Yellen and includes Federal Reserve Chairman Jerome Powell.
 Created in the wake of the 2008 financial crisis, the role of the council is to identify risks and emerging threats to U.S. financial stability.

-Powell, who has recently said stablecoins will need greater regulation as they become more widely used by consumers, said Monday that “acting now will allow us to support responsible financial innovation while preserving financial stability.”
+Powell, who has recently said stablecoins will need more regulation as they become more widely used, said Monday that “acting now will allow us to support responsible financial innovation while preserving financial stability.”

 Yellen said, “As we’ve painfully learned from history, innovation without adequate regulation can result in significant disruptions and harm to the financial system.”